Snory/RobinOnTheWayBlog/content/blog/Blender/index.md

 ![24percent](./24percentBlender.png "After 24% of the course completed")

 #### GetGood

 To practice a bit more of modeling I was looking for some good source to do so and found out that my favorite tutor has exactly the [course](https://www.youtube.com/watch?v=98FkRIbihyQ&list=PLn3ukorJv4vvv3ZpWJYvV5Tmvo7ISO-NN&ab_channel=GrantAbbitt "daily practise") I need.

+### Low-poly character

+I was on the hunt for something I could do to adhere to the 50/50 rule, therefore I decided to create an astronaut for the game brewing in my mind.
+To get me on the right track I used [course](https://www.youtube.com/watch?v=4OUYOKGl7x0&ab_channel=GrantAbbitt "low poly character course").
+However, after setting up the background and examining the final model, I believe the course was no longer necessary (this is my perspective after reaching GetGood Level 6).